postechsv/spink/tutorial.md

 - Example: c ? x, y
     - basic statement -> ATOMIC operation
     - behavior: check, dequeue, assign x, assign y
-    - design choices:
+- How to define K rules for this?
-        - coarse-grained: single K rule for entire operation (bad modularity)
+    - A single K rule would work..
-        - fine-grained: multiple K rules for each functionality
+    - but harms readability and modularity (c.f., assignment)
 - What if..
     - separate K rules for check, dequeue, assign
     - p: check, q: check, p: dequeue